dentolos19/fakerspotter/FakerSpotter/wwwroot/data/intro.md

 ﻿Welcome to FakerSpotter!
-This is a digital toolkit prepared by the Sec 3 Cyberwellness Team!
-Learn more about this app by visiting the [about page](./about).
+This is a digital toolkit prepared by the Sec 3s Cyberwellness Team!
+Learn more about this toolkit by visiting the [about page](./about).

 <details>